You are here

 What can I do if the Court dismisses my case?

-If you are dissatisfied with the Court’s decision to dismi ss your case, you may appeal your case to the United States Court of Appeals for the Eighth Circuit.
-You must file your noti ce of appeal in the District Court Clerk’s Office.
-Generally, you have thirty (30) days from the date the judgment is ent ered to file your notice of appeal.
-The filing fee for a notice of appeal is $455 and is paid to the Clerk of the District Court.
+If you are dissatisfied with the Court’s decision to dismiss your case, you may appeal your case to the United States Court of Appeals for the Eighth Circuit.
+You must file your notice of appeal in the District Court Clerk’s Office.
+The filing fee for a notice of appeal is $505 and is paid to the Clerk of the District Court.

 What does it mean when someone is a third party custodian?